sanagama/mssql-restapi/README.md

 ./scripts/1-docker-mssql.sh
 ```

+### Step 3: Restore sample databases

-Type the following commands in the ```Terminal``` window to restore a couple of sample databases to SQL Servr 2017 running in Docker:
+Type the following commands in the ```Terminal``` window to restore a couple of sample databases to SQL Server 2017 running in Docker:

 ```
 cd ~/mssql-restapi